openlibraryenvironment/reshare-doc/doc/directory-entry-propagation.md

 * Do we actually need node records as well as directory-entry records?
 Does it suffice for nodes to have an ID, and for directory-entry records to refer to that ID?
 If we did that, we would still need some way for a node receiving a directory-entry record to determine the public key of the node that owns it, so it can validate the authenticity of the update.

 * Is all this a solved problem?
-It feels like it mght be.
+It feels like it might be.
 Does a secure distributed propagation system already exist in an off-the-shelf form that we can use?